qtile/qtile/docs/manual/faq.rst

     ramnes:  what does Qtile mean?
     ramnes:  what's the Q?
     @tych0:  ramnes: it doesn't :)
-    @tych0:  cortesi was just looking for the first letter that wasn't registerd in a domain name with "tile" as a suffix
+    @tych0:  cortesi was just looking for the first letter that wasn't registered in a domain name with "tile" as a suffix
     @tych0:  qtile it was :)
     cortesi: tych0, dx: we really should have something more compelling to